E-Mot/Class-Directory-Tool/README.md

 # 🎓 Class Directory Creation Tool

 The **Class Directory Creation Tool** is a Python-based automation utility that I designed for my personal use to create and personalize organized directory templates for college courses.
-It helps streamline my academic workflow at the beginning of each term by automatically generating subfolders, APA-formatted Word files, and course-specific names for my course archives.
+It helps streamline my academic workflow at the beginning of each term by automatically generating subfolders, APA-formatted Word files, and course-specific names for my archives.

 ---